AliBnh/e-commerce/README.md

 ### Checkout Page

 - Provides a form for entering checkout data and placing orders.
-- Offers the choice of payment methods, either bank card or cash on delivery.
+- Offers the choice of payment methods, either bank card (Stripe integration) or cash on delivery.

 ### Order Tracking Page